mui/material-ui/pages/api/form-control.md

 # FormControl

 Provides context such as filled/focused/error/required for form inputs.
-Relying on the context provides high flexibilty and ensures that the state always stay consitent across the children of the `FormControl`.
+Relying on the context provides high flexibilty and ensures that the state always stays consitent across the children of the `FormControl`.
 This context is used by the following components:
  - FormLabel